matthewjpyates/werewolfchatnode/README.md

 # werewolfchatnode

+Things have gotten a lot more complicated with the server side stuff since I first wrote the backend deployer, so I have not had the time to reautomate the build.
+You will need to do some of it your self for now.

 If you want to use this as your own back end you will need to have the following installed with apt/yum

 npm